DUAL LANGUAGE: ANSWERS TO FREQUENTLY ASKED QUESTIONS

 Where will the dual language program be housed?

-Grades 1-5 will be housed at Country Meadows Elementary School, 6360 Gilmer Rd., Long Grove.
+In the 2023-24 school year, Grades 1-5 will be housed at Country Meadows Elementary School, 6360 Gilmer Road, Long Grove.

 Can students from across the District participate?